emaphp/backbone.prism/README.md

 ###StoreView

 <br/>
-Instead of messing around with stores we create a *store view*, a small collection-type instance that listens for changes in the original store.
-This store view is responsible for keeping its data up-to-date and inform the React component when something changes.
+Mutability is a b\*tch, so instead of messing around with stores we create a *store view*, a small collection-type instance that listens for changes in the original store.
+A store view is responsible for keeping its data up-to-date and inform the components when something changes.

 <br/>
 ```javascript